 Bob also defends product liability and negligence suits

-devices, the transmission of infectious diseases, and occupational
+and the transmission of infectious diseases.
+His representations

 - Boeing against design defect claims in the

-multi-billion property damage lawsuits arising from the destruction
+multi-billion dollar property damage lawsuits arising from the

 - Becton Dickinson in product defect class